zpainter/iassist/content/about/regional-report-1999-2000-africa.md

 much controversy around the existence of the Board as a decision making body within the new structure of the NRF.

-The new Head of SADA, Dr Heston Phillips (e-mail: Hphillips\@nrf.ac.za) reported that \"more than 220 new contacts have been made with researchers and institutions.
+The new Head of SADA, Dr Heston Phillips (e-mail: Hphillips@nrf.ac.za) reported that "more than 220 new contacts have been made with researchers and institutions.
 40 data sets have been acquired, which increased the SADA holdings from 69 completely archived data sets in January '99 to 87 in October of '99.
 SADA is currently revising and